overdoignism/Overdoing-ETH-Warm-Wallet/README.md

 It can sign transactions offline, let your PC/VM as a big cold wallet;
 Or connect to RPC server, using as a super light wallet in a simple way.

+Use web browser to open, default port is 1337.
 In public beta.
 Full instructions will be released later.

 ## 中文